nnaumenko/metaf/docs/sphinx/api_reference.rst

 			This group is only used in trends and indicates the end of a significant weather phenomena.

-		.. cpp:enumerator:: WSCONDS

-			This group indicates that potential wind shear conditions are present but there's not enough information to reliably forecast height, direction and speed of wind shear.

 		.. cpp:enumerator:: RMK

 			This group designates the beginning of the remarks.